 Can I use my Lancaster skillet on a glass/induction stovetop?
 What about on a campfire or grill?

 Lancaster skillets perform well on any cooking surface.
 We recommend that you try them all!

 Are all Lancaster skillets pre-seasoned?

-All of our cast iron products have received multiple seasoning coats of vegetable oil.
+All of our cast iron products have received two seasoning coats of grape seed oil.
 This means that the pan is ready to use as soon as you open the box.
 Give it a quick wash and then you're ready to begin cooking.
 See our guide for first time use for additional instructions.

 Why isn't my cast iron a uniform black color?

 As you use your skillet and you notice it becoming blotchy, or it is not as dark as you were expecting, do not be concerned.
 It takes time to build up the dark patina associated with traditional cast iron.
 As you use your pan regularly, you will begin to see it transform.

 How should I clean my Lancaster skillet?

 It's important to remember that cast iron CAN rust if proper care is not taken.
 You should never leave your skillet submerged in water or run it through the dishwasher.
 After use, gently scrub your pan with hot water and a tool of your preference.
 Some prefer a chainmail scrubber, others a sponge or dish brush.
 After residual food is removed, towel dry your pan and place back on a burner on low heat to evaporate any additional moisture.
 Rub with a very thin layer of oil before storing.
 For additional details, see our Cast Iron Care Guide.